hubblo-org/scaphandre/docs_src/how-to_guides/how-to-implement-a-new-sensor.md

     sensor_data: HashMap<String, String>,
 }
 ```
-The Domain struct represents a part of the CPUSocket from the electricity consumption point of view, such as the core, uncore and DRAM.
-It implements RecordReader and RecordGenerator.
+The `Domain` struct represents a part of the CPUSocket from the electricity consumption point of view, such as the core, uncore and DRAM.
+It implements `RecordReader` and `RecordGenerator`.

-## How It Fits Together
+## How everything fits together

 ![](../img/sensor_internal_structure.png)